rakshitdogra/Getyourbook/README.md

 # Getyourbook (In development and BETA testing)
 Getyourbook is a telegram library bot which works on commands and provide its service by giving direct book pdf file in your chat or groups it is added in.

+# GetyourNCERTbook
+A telegram bot to get ncert books at your fingertips fast secure and easy menu-touch based UI.

 # NOTICE
 This code is copyright of rakshitdogra.
 Don't try to claim or steal the code for own projects.
 Stealing and claiming code is strictly prohibited.
 Copyright (c) 2022 rakshitdogra